Lever action

-Lever-action is a type of action for repeating firearms that uses a manually operated cocking handle located around the trigger guard area (often incorporating it) that pivots forward to move the bolt via internal linkages, which will feed and extract cartridges into and out of the chamber, and cock the firing pin mechanism.
-This contrasts to other type of repeating actions such as the bolt-action, pump-action, semi-automatic, or automatic/selective-fire actions.
+A lever action is a type of action for repeating firearms that uses a manually operated cocking handle located around the trigger guard area (often incorporating it) that pivots forward to move the bolt via internal linkages, which will feed and extract cartridges into and out of the chamber, and cock the firing pin mechanism.
+This contrasts to other type of repeating actions such as the bolt-action, pump-action, semi-automatic, fully automatic, and/or burst mode actions.
 A firearm using this operating mechanism is colloquially referred to as a levergun.

 Most lever-action firearms are rifles, but some lever-action shotguns and a few pistols have been made.
-The Winchester Model 1873 rifle is one of the most famous lever-action firearms, but many manufacturers (notably Henry and Marlin) also produce lever-action rifles.
-Even Colt's Mfg.
-Co. produced the 6403 lever-action Colt-Burgess rifles from 1883 until 1885.
-Mossberg produces the Mossberg model 464 in centerfire .30-30 and rimfire .22.
+The Winchester Model 1873 rifle is one of the most famous lever-action firearms, but many manufacturers (notably Henry Repeating Arms and Marlin Firearms) also produce lever-action rifles.
+Colt produced the 6403 lever-action Colt-Burgess rifles from 1883 until 1885 and Mossberg formerly produced the Model 464 rifle.

 History

-In 1826, a lever-action revolver capable of firing six shots in less than six seconds was produced in Italy by Cesar Rosaglio and patented in 1829.
+In 1826, a lever-action revolver was capable of firing six shots in less than six seconds.
+It was produced in Italy by Cesar Rosaglio and patented in 1829.

-The first lever-action rifles on the market were likely the Colt's 1st and 2nd Model Ring Lever rifles, both cap and ball rifles, produced by the Patent Arms Mfg.
+The first lever-action rifles on the market were likely the Colt's 1st and 2nd model ring lever rifles, both cap and ball rifles, produced by the Patent Arms Mfg.
 Co.
 Paterson, N.J.-Colt's Patent between 1837 and 1841.
 The ring lever was located in front of the trigger.
 This loading lever, when pulled, would index the cylinder to the next position and cock the internal hidden hammer.